-As previously reported, Brooklyn rapper 6ix9ine (also known as Tekashi 6ix9ine) has been arrested on racketeering and firearms charges.
+As previously reported, Brooklyn rapper 6ix9ine (also known as Tekashi 6ix9ine) was arrested last night on racketeering and firearms charges.
+At his arraignment, the prosecuting US attorney said that the rapper—born Daniel Hernandez—faces the possibility of life in prison.
 6ix9ine’s ex-manager Shottie, as well as associates Crippy, Ish, Mel Murda and Fu Banga were also arrested, according to Pitchfork.

-6ix9ine been indicted for charges including participating in a racketeering conspiracy, using and carrying firearms, participating in a gunpoint robbery, and violent crime in aid of racketeering.
-For two of these charges, he faces a maximum penalty of life in prison, with a mandatory minimum sentence of 25 years in prison.
+6ix9ine has been indicted for charges including participating in a racketeering conspiracy, using and carrying firearms, participating in a gunpoint robbery, and violent crime in aid of racketeering.
+If convicted for both firearms charges, Hernandez faces a minimum of 32 years behind bars.

 “As alleged in the indictment, this gang, which included platinum-selling rap artist Tekashi 6ix 9ine, wreaked havoc on New York City, engaging in brazen acts of violence,” said U.S. Attorney Geoffrey S. Berman in

 .
 “Showing reckless indifference to others’ safety, members of the gang were allegedly involved in robberies and shootings, including a shooting inside the crowded Barclay’s Centre, and a shooting in which an innocent bystander was hit.”

 This indictment is the latest in a series of legal issues for 6ix9ine.
 The rapper was arrested in July for allegedly choking a 16-year-old, and is currently on probation for the use of a child in a sexual performance.
 Hernandez was denied bail at his arraignment.